bshaekos/SP22creativetech4/README.md

 ![From_Death_Due_Us_Part-Chair](https://user-images.githubusercontent.com/76088958/164609972-e0d2486a-268e-4dd2-bf29-5bc2ef65da8d.png)

-Finally, I used Tilt Brush to create a chair in VR, see below.
+Finally, I used Tilt Brush to create a chair in VR and imported it into Blender, see below.

 ![VR-Chair_Scene](https://user-images.githubusercontent.com/76088958/164618010-8f66e5e7-52b2-48aa-8c78-aa2f5b8293b1.png)

 ### Reflection:

 I was super excited to start working in Blender and during the project I realized that I have an affinity for the tool.
-I really enjoyed the workflow of Blender to Unity with a mnotion capture animation.
-I decided on this route instead of the workflow of tying the digital model to a physical chair because of the technological challenges in connecting the VR headset for live editing in Unity.
+I really enjoyed the workflow of Blender to Unity with a motion capture animation.
+I decided on this route instead of the workflow of tying the digital model to a physical chair as the final lesson plan outlined.
+The reason for this change was due to the technological challenges in connecting the VR headset for live editing in Unity, and the fact that the inside-out tracking on the headset made it difficult for accuracy.
+I liked the workflow from VR to Blender as well but I could not figure out how to add the images from Tilt Brush into the Blender model.
+Regardless, I believe that VR allows me to create a basic form that I can refine in Blender for a final output.
 I definitely plan on continuing my exposure to 3D modeling and animation.

 ## Project 4 - Personal Project